psiori/Portal_Crane_Dataset/README.md

    ```
 6. In the Jupyter interface that opens in your web browser, locate and click on the "[visualizer.ipynb](./visualizer.ipynb)" file to open it.

-7. You can now run the cell in the notebook to see how a point cloud from the dataset looks like.
+7. You can now run the code cell in the notebook to see how a point cloud from the dataset looks like.